What to Pack For Your Au Pair Adventure Abroad

 Small packing tricks can make a big difference:

-• Lay bulky items flat along the edges of your suitcase instead of folding them
+• Lay bulkier items flat in your suitcase instead of folding them, or try packing vertically with your suitcase upright

 • Roll softer items to save space